Fish-Network/FishProtocol/README.md

 ### What are not Fish Points?

-Fish points are not a narrative-driven, gamified and social all-in-one investor reputation score.
+Fish points are not a narrative-driven, gamified or social investor reputation score.

 # Summary